 Students Read and Respond

 Quickly, Ms. Sneed’s eyes moved to activities listed for the next two days.
 Kids would read one long or more short biographies.
 Her eyes lit up.
 For each of those days, kids responded with an organizer or craft!

 On the fourth day, students picked a specific person to research.
 Using differentiated templates, they spent the next four days recording information about that person.

 Present a Wax Museum

-During the last week or so, kids prepared for a wax museum.
+During the last week or so, kids participated in a wax museum project.
 They created a timeline for their person.
 Then they turned it into a monologue and practiced.
 For the grand finale, each member of the class dressed as their famous person, stood in an open area, and greeted guests with their monologues.